irinagain/irinagain.github.io/index.md

 * **May 2023:** A manuscript with [Renat Sergazinov](https://mrsergazinov.github.io) and Mohammadreza Armandpour on *"Gluformer: Transformer-Based Personalized Glucose Forecasting with Uncertainty Quantification"* has been accepted to  [ICASSP](https://doi.org/10.1109/ICASSP49357.2023.10096419).
 [Python code](https://github.com/mrsergazinov/gluformer) to reproduce the results.

-* **September 2022:** Our paper with John Schwenck and Naresh M. Punjabi describing [R package bp](https://github.com/johnschwenck/bp) for analyses of blood pressure data, including data from Ambulatory Blood Pressure Monitors (ABPM), is published in [PLoS One](https://doi.org/10.1371/journal.pone.0268934).

-* **August 2022:** A new manuscript with Hee Cheol Chung and Yang Ni on *"Sparse semiparametric discriminant analysis for high-dimensional zero-inflated data"* is now available on [arXiv](https://arxiv.org/abs/2208.03734).

-* **August 2022:** A new manuscript with Dongbang Yuan, Yunfeng Zhang, Shuai Guo and [Wenyi Wang](https://odin.mdacc.tmc.edu/~wwang7/) on *"Exponential canonical correlation analysis with orthogonal variation"* is now available on [arXiv](https://arxiv.org/abs/2208.00048).
-[R code](https://github.com/IrinaStatsLab/ECCA) to reproduce the results.

 * [Older news](https://irinagain.github.io/news)